PowerShell/PSResourceGet/Docs/SetPSResourceRepository.md

 ### -Name

-Name of the registered repository to be set.
+Specifies name of the registered repository to be set.
 Does not accept wildcard characters.

 ```yml